|

 arthritis; radiculoneuritis and other neuropathies; and thrombocytopenic

 purpura.
-In conducting its review, the committee recognized that its
+In conducting its review, the committee recognized that

-such as cost-benefit or risk-benefit analyses of vaccination.
+topics, such as cost-benefit or risk-benefit analyses of vaccination.

 This

-summary begins with a brief history of events leading to the IOM study,
+summary begins with a brief history of events leading to the IOM

-offers directions for future investigation of adverse events in connection
+adverse events, and offers directions for future investigation

-with widely used health interventions, such as vaccination.
+of adverse events in connection with widely used health interventions,

 Submitted on November 5, 1991